 Cooking pasta al dente

-When pasta is cooked to an ideal al dente texture, it retains a lower glycemic load.
-(A food’s glycemic load, or GL, reflects its impact on blood sugar: the higher the GL, the more sharply your glucose and insulin levels are likely to rise.)
-According to the International Tables of Glycemic Index and Glycemic Load Values, for example, spaghetti cooked for 5 minutes (al dente) have a medium GL of 15, spaghetti cooked for 20 minutes has a high GL of 23.
+When wheat pasta is cooked to an ideal al dente texture, it has a lower glycemic impact than when it is cooked until soft.
+(A food’s glycemic load, or GL, reflects its impact on blood glucose: the higher the GL, the more sharply your glucose and insulin levels are likely to rise.)
+According to the International Tables of Glycemic Index and Glycemic Load Values, spaghetti cooked for 5 minutes (al dente) has a medium GL of 15, whereas spaghetti cooked for 20 minutes has a high GL of 23 — the former would barely affect your glucose level, whereas the latter could lead to a significant increase.

 Cooking pasta al dente also requires us to chew more than when we’re slurping down soft-cooked noodles.
-Chewing stimulates the receptors that effect our feeling of satiety, reducing our sense of hunger that leads to eating more.
+Chewing stimulates the receptors that stimulate feelings of satiety, reducing our sense of hunger that leads to eating more.
 What’s more, mastication is the first stage of digestion.
 Breaking food into smaller pieces makes it mix better with saliva, which is essential for the metabolism and easier to digest.

 So there you have it: you can have your pasta and eat it, too.
 Buon Appetito!

-P.S.: I taught this dish under time pressure at a webinar, which is why I used ready-made meatballs, tomato sauce anbd pesto.
-Of course it’s perfectly fine to make your own meatballs and sauce if you prefer.
-Since most of my clients struggle to find time to cook, however, I wanted to show you the fastest-possible way of getting a tasty, nutritious meal on the table that’s nutritionally very similar to one you might have made from scratch.
+P.S.: I taught this dish under time pressure at a webinar, which is why I used ready-made meatballs, tomato sauce, and pesto.
+Of course, it’s perfectly fine to make your own meatballs and sauce if you prefer.
+Since most of my clients struggle to find time to cook, however, I wanted to show you the fastest possible way of getting a tasty, nutritious meal on the table that’s nutritionally very similar to one you might have made from scratch.
 As I recover from a lifetime of crippling perfectionism, I regularly allow myself to use tasty, good-quality ready-made foods — so far without any adverse consequences! 🙂

 Meatballs & Spaghetti